-Recommendation: We recommend the School District strengthen internal controls over school activity funds to ensure appropriate approvals are maintained and documented and that all transactions are properly supported.
+Recommendation: We recommend the School District strengthen internal controls over school activity funds to ensure appropriate appropriate appropriate appropriate and documented and that all transactions are properly supported.

 Views of Responsible Officials and Planned Corrective Action: We concur with this finding.
 Management has implemented a plan to strengthen internal controls over school activity funds.